lframosferreira/cvc5/report/README.md

 - Change to the build directory and run: `make && sudo make install`
 - The binary `cvc5` is installed in the directory `cvc5/build/bin/`

+# How to build the project in docker

+We made available a Dockerfile for building a container that contains everything needed to use the project.
+You can built it normally.
+But be aware, it taken A LONG time to built, around 10 minutes on my machine.

+# Available docker image

+In my Dockerhub there is an already built image with everything needed for using the program.
+You can download it like this:

+`sudo docker pull luisfeliperamos/poc:latest`

+In order to run it, use:

+`docker run --rm luisfeliperamos/poc:latest`

 # How to use

 - Run `./cvc5/build/bin/cvc5 [inputfile] --automata`.
 The `--automata` flag applies the automata preprocessing.